EddieHubCommunity/template/README.md

-# template
+# Community Template Repo

-Template repo with docs and GitHub Actions etc
+Template repo with docs and GitHub Actions etc, to create other projects.